 As I sat by my mom’s hospital bed through her illness, I never expected the outcome would be laying her to rest and crafting her eulogy.
-Even as her damaged lungs struggled to process sufficient oxygen for her, she wanted to live, hoping she’d find joy amidst struggle.
+Even as her damaged lungs struggled to process sufficient oxygen, she wanted to live, hoping she’d find joy amidst struggle.
 And, lost in dreams and dementia, between visits from family and friends, there was some happiness despite pain.

 There’s obviously more to her life than that.
-She was very human and, despite admonishments to me about patience, would frequently lose hers.
-Yet we never went to bed without being hugged and kissed and assured that we were loved.
-And education was super important: we were to go to college, no matter what.
+She was very human and, while not super patient, was very persistent.
+We never went to bed without the assurance that we were loved.
+And education was penultimate: we were to go to college, no matter what.
 Mom used to play a game with us as kids to pass the time during car rides: she’d play instrumental music on the radio and ask us to craft stories evoked by the melodies and rhythms.
 What we didn’t realize at the time was that, in addition to sheer music appreciation, she was teaching us how to use our imaginations.
-But the game was as much about the simple joy of togetherness as it was about learning listening and creativity.
+Turns out, the game was as much about the simple joy of togetherness as it was about learning listening and creativity.

 Mom was friend and mentor to many in her Real Estate community, and relished her “elder stateswoman” status.
 She took care of her parents late in their life, and was very involved in many of her friends’ lives over the years as well.
 When dear friends of hers passed, she stepped in and played the even-more-loving auntie.
 And she lived her life as if it would never end.
 She would get discouraged at times but was always hopeful – frequently calling herself a Pollyanna – and she loved to manage, manage, manage.
 And she loved a good laugh!
 Her wicked sense of humor never failed to amaze me, and carried her through plenty of tough situations.